adonisjs/legacy-docs/2.0/ioc-container.md

 })
 ```

-Using `extend` method you can extend `Mail` provider shipped with Adonis and add your own custom implementation, after this it is `Mail` provider's responsibility to understand and add `sendgrid` as a driver.
+Using the `extend` method you can extend the `Mail` provider shipped with Adonis and add your own custom implementation.
+It is then the `Mail` provider's responsibility to understand and add `sendgrid` as a driver.

 #### alias

-Alias is key/value pair to identify a namespace with it's alias.
+Alias is key/value pair to identify a namespace with its alias.
 For example

-1. `Adonis/Addons/Mail` has alias of `Mail`
+1. `Adonis/Addons/Mail` has an alias of `Mail`
-2. `Adonis/Src/Route` has a alias of `Route`
+2. `Adonis/Src/Route` has an alias of `Route`

 ```javascript,line-numbers
 Ioc.alias('Route','Adonis/Src/Route')
 ```

-Alias works both for managers and bindings.
+Alias works for both managers and bindings.

 ## Autoloading

-Autoloading is handled cleverly by IoC container, it does not require all the files in memory instead while resolving dependencies it tries to make a sequence of `namespace` and see if required namespace is inside a given path.
+Autoloading is handled cleverly by the IoC container, it does not require all the files in memory.
+Instead, while resolving dependencies, it tries to make a sequence of `namespace`s and see if the required namespace is inside a given path.

 ```javascript,line-numbers
 Ioc.autoload('App',path.join(__dirname,'./app'))